Infineon/mtb-example-ml-gesture-classification/README.md

    |- sensor.c/h			# Sets up the IMU and collects data
 |-- fifo                	# Contains a FIFO library
    |- cy_fifo.c/h       	# Implements a FIFO in firmware
-|-- FreeRTOSConfig.h    	# FreeRTOS Configuration file
+|-- FreeRTOSConfig.h    	# FreeRTOS configuration file
-|-- design.mtbml        	# MTB-ML configurator tool project file
+|-- design.mtbml        	# ModusToolbox-ML Configurator tool project file
 |--train					# Scripts for training and generating a model
    |- collect.sh			# Contains the script to collect user data and store it in a TXT file
    |- generate_model.sh		# Contains the scripts to generate a model based on the user data
    |- calibration_data.npz	# Contains data that can be used for calibration or validation of a model
-   |- gesture_names.h		# Contiins the names of the gestures, generated when generate_model.sh is used
+   |- gesture_names.h		# Contains the names of the gestures, generated when generate_model.sh is used
 ```

 **Note:** This code example supports CY8CKIT-028-TFT and the CY8CKIT-028-SENSE shields.
 These shields have different sensors; to support both, a change is made to the *bmi160_defs.h* file.
 When using CY8CKIT-028-TFT, `BMI160_CHIP_ID` is set to `0xD1`.
 When using CY8CKIT-028-SENSE, `BMI160_CHIP_ID` is set to `0xD8`.
 This is done through a series of `PREBUILD` commands in the Makefile.